-Proof: The tester presented in [13, Sec.
+Proof: The tester presented in [14, Sec.
 9.2.2] selects uniformly two vertices and compares their degrees.
 In the analysis it is shown that if the tester rejects a graph with small probability, then the graph is close to being regular.
 Specifically, this is shown by relating the fraction of incidences (i.e., arguments to the incidence function) that need to be modified to the rejection probability.
 Noting that, in the current context, difference incidences have different weight, we need to relate the weight of modified incidences to the probability that (the degree of) the corresponding vertices were checked.
 Hence, in the following algorithm, the vertex v is not selected according to $\mathcal{D}$ , but rather according to a related probability that enables the aforementioned analysis.

-Algorithm 3.8.1 (testing degree regularity): On input parameters d and $|V| \mod 2$ , and oracle access to the incidence function of a graph G = (V, E), which has maximum degree d, and to a vertex-sampling device $\mathcal{D}$ , the algorithm proceeds as follows.
+Algorithm 3.8.1 (testing degree regularity): On input parameter d, oracle access to the incidence function of a graph G = (V, E), which has maximum degree d, and to a vertex-sampling device $\mathcal{D}$ , the algorithm proceeds as follows.

-- 1. Selects $u \in V$ arbitrarily (e.g., $u \leftarrow D$ ) and select v by drawing $s \leftarrow D$ and taking a lazy random walk of length two from s, where in each step of such a walk we move to each neighbor of the current vertex with probability 1/2d, and stay in the current vertex otherwise. - 2.
-Determines the degree of u and v. - 3.
-If these degrees are different, then the algorithm rejects.
+- 1. Selects $u \in V$ arbitrarily (e.g., $u \leftarrow \mathcal{D}$ ) and select v by drawing $s \leftarrow \mathcal{D}$ and taking a lazy random walk of length one from s (i.e., let v = s with probability 1/2 and let v be a random neighbor of s otherwise). - 2.
+Determines the degrees of u and v. - 3.
+If the degrees of u and v are different, then the algorithm rejects.
+Otherwise, the algorithm accepts.